kowshik1206/ielts-institute-homepage/README.md

 npm run build
 ```

 The built files will be in the `dist/` directory.
+The build process:
+- Bundles all React components
+- Optimizes assets and images
+- Minifies CSS and JavaScript
+- Generates production-ready static files

+**Build Requirements:**
+- Node.js >= 16.0.0
+- npm >= 9.0.0

 ### Preview Production Build